KishorMesh/Generic-Batch-Processor/README.md

 4. print the job statastics

 ### Job Scheduler
 Job Scheduler is responsible for scheduling the job after each interval (10 sec ).
-It is also responsible for checking the job status after every 3 minutes interval.
+It is also responsible for checking the job status after some interval.

 ## Executer
-Executer is the backbone the batchprocessor acgtor system.
+Executer is the backbone the batchprocessor actor system.
 It is responsible for taking the job from job manager (Job pool controller actor) and perfor that job and after completion, update job manager.
 ### Commander Actor
 Commander actor has following responsibilities-
 1. Create the broadcast router for creating coordinator instances.